Moïse Tshombe: Death and legacy

 Tshombe died in Algeria in 1969.
 The Algerian government called in eight Algerian doctors and three French doctors, who concluded that he died in his sleep.
 Later, a postmortem concluded a natural death.
-Tshombe's nephew Joseph Kayomb Tshombe stipulated that no doctor chosen by the Tshombe family was admitted at the postmortem.
+Tshombe's nephew Joseph Kayomb Tshombe reported that no doctor chosen by the Tshombe family was admitted at the postmortem.

 Further doubts were raised regarding Tshombe's death by former governor of Katanga and political exile Daniel Monguya Mbenge, who accused French lawyer Jacques Vergès of poisoning Tshombe by order of Mobutu.
 In the context of a series of interviews regarding a conspiracy theory about the assassination of US President John F. Kennedy, Belgian mercenary Joseph Smal told author Stephen J. Rivele that Tshombe was killed by two injections with two different substances, prepared by the CIA.

 Tshombe was buried in a Methodist service at Etterbeek Cemetery, near Brussels, Belgium.
 Owing to his role in the death of Lumumba and his association with Western interests, Tshombe's name became synonymous with "sellout" to Black African nationalists.
 (Note: A derivative of Tshombe's name, chombe, was incorporated into the Shona language as a word for "sellout".
 Kuchomba is the verb form.)

 Tshombe's nephew, Jean Nguza Karl-i-Bond, later became a politician and was prime minister from 1980 to 1981.